E-commerce

 Measurement and iteration: CTR dashboards, assisted conversion, attributed revenue, A/B tests on titles and number of items.

-Distribute across email, site, and messaging
+Split between email, site, and messaging

-Messaging (chat, messaging) adds a conversational layer: instead of a static block, the customer asks a question ("what size with the model I bought?") and the system cross-references history and catalog.
+Messaging (chat, messaging) adds a conversational layer: instead of a static block, the customer asks a question (“what size goes with the model I bought?”) and the system cross-references history and catalog.
 This is where platforms like Qstomy bring support and merchandising closer together.
-Statista surveys on the most valued aspects of a personalized experience show the importance of tailored offers and journeys: your channel split should reflect these expectations without overwhelming the customer.
+Statista surveys on the most valued aspects of a personalized experience show the importance of tailored offers and journeys: your channel split must reflect these expectations without overwhelming the customer.

 GDPR, consent and transparency